 People diagnosed with younger onset dementia do face complex challenges, usually to do with the stage of life they are at, with heavy work and family commitments.
 Diagnosis can take a long time.

-You can look at Dementia Australia’s information on dementia statistics here.
+You can access more information on dementia statistics at Dementia Australia’s website here.

 No one knows exactly.
-There is more research being done now than ever to try to answer this question, particularly into both the causes and prevention of Alzheimer’s disease and vascular dementia.
+There is more research than ever being done now to try to answer this question, particularly into understanding both the causes and prevention of Alzheimer’s disease and vascular dementia.

 However, it is known that people who have Alzheimer’s disease have a build-up of two types of proteins in their brains – and that these proteins destroy brain cells.
 But we don’t know why this build-up happens in the first place.

 Vascular dementia is caused by difficulties with getting blood flowing to and in the brain, and where these difficulties occur within the brain will affect the type of symptoms a person faces.
 But again, why some people develop vascular dementia either after having a stroke or smaller transient ischaemic attacks (TIAs) and others don’t is not clear.
 There are, however, clearer risk factors for vascular dementia – and these are similar risk factors for heart disease.

 Dementia is not a normal part of the ageing process – not everyone who gets older develops dementia.
 While it is true that you are more at risk of developing dementia the older you get, ageing itself doesn’t cause dementia.